 They’re also part of the Newborns in Need initiative, donating to newborns in lower-income communities.
 They donated 100 bodysuits so far, and are continuing to donate more.
 In addition, Colored Organics also has partnerships with the Save the Children Foundation and Children’s Minnesota.

-The next time you and your family need to stock up on basic t-shirts and tank tops, either for layering or for wearing during the warm season, consider purchasing organic cotton instead of conventional!
-You can feel confident shopping from the brands above.
+The next time you and your family need to stock up on basic t-shirts and tank tops, either for layering or for wearing during the warm season, consider purchasing organic cotton instead of conventional.

 And if you want more non-toxic lifestyle guides delivered to your inbox each week, sign up for Filtered Fridays!